USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/INSTRUCTIONS.md

 scrubbed before the material is reviewed for release.
 Remember that a formal review can only be done on what is actually being released, so cleaning up the code after the formal review is not an option.
-If a project is being formulated, but does not yet have any code associated with it, this section SHOULD be used as a guide for how to write the software.
+If a project is being formulated, but does not yet have any code associated with it, then these questions SHOULD be used as a guide for how to write the material that is planned for release.

-Fast-moving projects often accumulate useless, nonfunctional, or otherwise undesirable code and other material that needs to be cleaned up.
+All material that cannot receive a distribution statement of "Approved for public release; distribution is unlimited" MUST be removed before continuing with the rest of the process.
+Material that SHOULD be removed includes useless, nonfunctional, or otherwise undesirable code and other material that shouldn't be released to the public.
 Before moving forward with the rest of the process, the project MUST be cleaned up to ensure it meets certain minimum standards.
 Software that is released to the public is similar to a publication and SHOULD be treated like one.
 The developer(s) MUST ensure that there is no embarrassing, disparaging, or otherwise unprofessional language in what is released.
 Language that would not be used in a professional journal MUST NOT be used in software.
 Direct any questions about this to the ARL Public Affairs Office (PAO).

 Where possible, it is wise to follow best practices in software engineering.
 Because of the wide variety of programming languages in use, project goals,